 Throughout the generations, the Word of God has been handed on as a precious jewel.
 The Church has guarded this Deposit of Faith so that the saving message of hope might shine out for all to see.
 Now it is up to us.
 It is our turn to hand on this jewel, unscathed.
 It is up to us to catechize, continuing the unbroken chain of passing on the faith throughout the ages.
 The term catechesis comes from two Greek words meaning, “to echo down,” reflecting the call to us to “echo down,” to hand on, the whole of the faith in its saving fullness.
 This Deposit of Faith is summed up for our times in the Catechism of the Catholic Church.
 We will look at this important teaching tool for catechesis in this workshop, to discover how we, too, can effectively pass on the precious deposit of Christian teaching.
 And in learning how to do this, we are able to insert our own name into St. Paul’s exhortation, “O catechist, guard what has been entrusted to you.”

 Effectively Confirming.
 What the bishop gives sacramentally is always efficacious.
-What parishes give catechetically isn’t always so reliably effective.
-How do we support our confirmands and their families in this deeply challenging modern culture?
-How do we move from a program to a conversion process, from required hoops to revelatory hope?
-Find out some practical strategies that apply to this and other parish ministries.
-This workshop will include insights from Sacred Scripture and the Magisterium, as well as examine current trends relating to the age of Confirmation and the ordering of the Sacraments of Initiation.
+How do we support our confirmands and their families in this deeply challenging modern culture so that what we give in our parishes and schools catechetically is also reliably effective?
+How do we not only provide a program, but also a conversion process, so that participants do not experience the catechesis we give as a series of required hoops to jump through, but revelatory hope?
+This workshop aims to explore some practical strategies that apply to this and other parish ministries.
+It includes insights from Sacred Scripture, Sacred Tradition, and the Magisterium, as well as examines current trends relating to the age of Confirmation and the ordering of the sacraments of Christian initiation.

 Pope Paul VI proclaimed the single deepest need of any culture of life: “At different moments in the Church’s history and also in the Second Vatican Council, the family has well deserved the beautiful name of ‘domestic Church.’
 This means that there should be found in every Christian family the various aspects of the entire Church.
 Furthermore, the family, like the Church, ought to be a place where the Gospel is transmitted and from which the Gospel radiates.
 In a family which is conscious of this mission, all the members evangelize and are evangelized.
 The parents not only communicate the Gospel to their children, but from their children they can themselves receive the same Gospel as deeply lived by them.
 And such a family becomes the evangelizer of many other families, and of the neighborhood of which it forms a part” (EN 71).
 What does a parent as primary educator look like?
 This workshop considers the apostolic call upon parents inherent upon the Baptism of their children, examine its practical implications and suggest applications for those who direct or teach in religious education programs.
 When parents have their children baptized, they promise to raise them in the Catholic faith.
 This has always been a very challenging task, but in today’s society it is even more difficult because of the complexities of family life.
 This workshop explores our culture and its values, and how we as Church can affirm and support parents in their role.